How to Integrate Facebook Ads into BigQuery: Top 3 Methods

 - Open the BigQuery Console.

-- Pick your project and click “Create Dataset.”
+- Select your project and click “Create Dataset.”

-- Once that’s done, open it and click “Create Table.”
+- Once created, open it and click “Create Table.”

-- You can upload your schema or let BigQuery figure it out based on your Facebook data.
+- You can upload your schema manually or let BigQuery auto-detect it based on your Facebook data structure.

 3. Create a BigQuery Service Account: